torben-hansen/s2n/docs/USAGE-GUIDE.md

 ## AWS-LC engine

 s2n can offload cryptographic workloads to AWS-LC through an OpenSSL engine.
-To enable this feature, 3 actions are required:
+To enable this feature, 4 actions are required:

-1. Compile a copy of AWS-LC, the AWS-LC engine and construct an OpenSSL config file configuring the engine.
+1. Compile a copy of AWS-LC and AWS-LC engine
+2. Construct an OpenSSL config file configuring the engine, that points to the AWS-LC engine.
-2. Compile s2n with the flag `AWSLC_ENGINE` set to 1.
+3. Compile s2n with the flag `AWSLC_ENGINE` set to 1.
-3. When running s2n, set the environment variable `OPENSSL_CONF` to point to the OpenSSL config file constructed in step 1.
+4. When running s2n, set the environment variable `OPENSSL_CONF` to point to the OpenSSL config file constructed in step 1.

 s2n contains an example of the required OpenSSL config file: `/crypto/awslc_engine.conf`.
+Importantly: The file path to the AWS-LC must be set in the field `dynamic_path` before using this config file!

 ### Requirements